-Protect your WordPress REST API with OAuth2 using Auth0
+Protect your WordPress REST API with OAuth 2 using Auth0

 I was the maintainer of the Auth0 WordPress plugin for several years and, in that time, the idea of using Auth0 to protect the WP REST API came up several times.
 I finally got around to putting together a complete guide and, I'll be honest here, there is a lot more involved than I expected!
-Hopefully this is helpful to few folks out there looking to build a similar system.
+Hopefully this is helpful for folks out there looking to build a similar system.

 One of those endpoints,

 /wp-json/wp/v2/posts, will show the latest published posts on the blog as JSON (ref).